 A performance-based approach for highway geometric design is proposed in a report produced under the National Cooperative Highway Research Program.
 The report, A Performance-Based Highway Geometric Design Process (NCHRP Report 839), includes a brief history of highway design in the U.S., including recent advances, and recommends that multimodal solutions be addressed in the geometric design process.
 The report includes principles for an effective highway design process, such as including quantitative measures of transportation performance in design solutions.
 It also provides potential approaches to updating the AASHTO geometric design guidance (the Green Book).
 For more information, link to the report.
 (4-14-17)

-The use of context sensitive solutions (CSS) and environmental justice (EJ) to enhance livability will be addressed in an April 12 webinar sponsored by the Federal Highway Administration.
-The webinar will include discussion of strategies such as stakeholder engagement, identification of adverse impacts and implementation of CSS to improve livability in disadvantaged communities.
-The webinar also will include discussion of how CSS and EJ principles can be incorporated into the transportation decisionmaking process.
-For more information, link to the registration page.
-(3-27-17)
+The Federal Highway Administration (FHWA) hosted a webinar to discuss the use of context sensitive solutions (CSS) and environmental justice (EJ) to enhance livability on April 12, 2017.
+The webinar was sponsored by FHWA's Office of Planning, Environment, and Realty and included a discussion of stakeholder engagement strategies, identification of adverse impacts and implementation of CSS to improve livability in disadvantaged communities.
+The webinar also included a discussion of how CSS and EJ principles can be better incorporated into the transportation decisionmaking process.
+The link to the webinar recording is available here.